-The staff of the Illinois Institute of Technology (IIT) Office of Financial Aid is committed to the highest standards of professional conduct.
-The Higher Education Opportunity Act (HEOA) requires educational institutions to develop and comply with a Code of Conduct that, among other things, prohibits conflicts of interest for financial aid personnel.
-All Illinois Institute of Technology financial aid officers, employees, and agents who have responsibilities with respect to student educational loans are bound by and must comply with this Code of Conduct.
-IIT endorses and adopts and hereby requires adherence by its financial aid officers, employees, and agents to this Code of Conduct.
-You are invited to contact the Vice Provost for Admissions and Financial Aid if you have any questions regarding this Code of Conduct.
+Illinois Tech's Office of Financial Aid staff is committed to the highest standards of professional conduct.
+The Higher Education Opportunity Act (HEOA) requires educational institutions to develop and comply with a code of conduct that, among other things, prohibits conflicts of interest for financial aid personnel.
+All Illinois Tech financial aid officers, employees, and agents who have responsibilities with respect to student educational loans are bound by and must comply with this Code of Conduct.
+Illinois Tech endorses, adopts and requires adherence by its financial aid officers, employees, and agents to the Code of Conduct.
+You are invited to contact the Vice Provost for Admissions and Financial Aid if you have any questions regarding the established Code of Conduct.

 (Click to view the following document as a PDF.)